-ANTHR 101 Anthropology (3 units)
+ANTHR 101 Anthropology

-Prerequisite(s): ENGL101 w/C or higher Introduction to historical, physical, cultural, psychological, and archeological aspects of human development.
+Introduction to historical, physical, cultural, psychological, and archeological aspects of human development.
 Scientific perspectives and methodology introduce humanity as a natural phenomenon, the result of past and present evolutionary forces.

-ANTHR 301

-Special Topics in Anthropology: Ethnicity & National Identity (3 units)
+ANTHR 301 Special Topics in Anthropology: Ethnicity & National Identity

-Prerequisite(s): ENGL101, ANTHR101, or SOC100 Cross-cultural study of ethnicity and nationalism.
+Prerequisite(s): ENGL101 w/C or higher, ANTHR101, or SOC100

+Cross-cultural study of ethnicity and nationalism.
 Examines concepts of social identity and how gender, language, religion, and national identity interact.
 Also explores the historical and societal macro process for the development of ethnic identities.